Stats Utility Functions#

 - sample_standard_Normal(size, random_seed=None)[source]#

-Sample a standard normal random variable, of shape=size
+Sample from a standard normal distribution.

 - sample_Rademacher(size, dtype=<class 'float'>, random_seed=None)[source]#